 Before coming to Iowa State, Cook was a Professor of Creative Writing and Literature at Prescott College—a private liberal arts college with an environmental and social justice mission—where he also served as the Chair of the Arts & Letters Department and Associate Dean of Academic Affairs.
 He has also taught, as a Distinguished Visiting Professor, at St. Lawrence University, University of Oklahoma, Wichita State University, and Our Lady of the Lake University.
 Since 2004, he has been a member of the graduate faculty of Spalding University’s Brief-Residency MFA in Writing Program.Website

-Barbara Haas (University of California-Irvine) coaxes from her CNF essays raw facts and empirical data the kind of nonfiction narrative that is at once grounded in information but also emotionally evocative.
+Barbara Haas (MFA, University of California-Irvine) coaxes from her CNF essays raw facts and empirical data the kind of nonfiction narrative that is at once grounded in information but also emotionally evocative.
 Instead of discovering and advancing original science about an eco-issue, or conducting research on it, her CNF involves aggregating and synthesizing existing knowledge with historical data, cultural happenings and contemporary events (ecological hazards, natural disasters, food issues, climate change and the like) in order to probe mysteries, illustrate basic truths and tell a good story.

 This approach allows her to search out odd pockets of meaning, forge creative links, make connections between disparate elements and ultimately examine the social and cultural implications of the human drama beneath the sheer weight of numbers, facts and information.